NuclearKev/EET320-321/README.md

 The C# project will send the ZYBO a number, this number being the amount of time the user wishes to sleep.
 After sending out the number it will tell the DSO to do its thing.
+The DSO will adjust the time and voltage scales to get a waveform on-screen.
+Then it will grab all the data and ship it to C#.
+C# will then ask the DSO what the time increment value is and multiple it by the number of data points (from the DSO) above 3V (ON).
-How the DSO will do "its thing," I don't know yet.
-Then both values (private timer and DSO) will be placed into a C# spreadsheet.
+Then both values (private timer and DSO) will be placed into a C# spreadsheet and copied into an excel spreadsheet when done.
+This will then be exported to the CSV format for so that R can read it without any special libraries.

-The way test will be conducted has yet to be decided.
-I will probably run 10 tests per time amount for 10 time amounts.
-For example, using the sleep function, I would run 10 tests (1 second to 10 seconds) and each second would have a total of 10 points per measurement method (10 from private timer and 10 from the DSO).
-Makes sense?
-Sure.
+## Testing
+To get an ample amount of data, I will run each test 10 times with 10 different values.
+These values ranging from small to large.
+For example, for the sleep function I plan on going from 1 second to 30 seconds.
+For usleep I will probably do something like 1 usecond to 1 second.
+Each second value will be done ten times to see how consistent the functions are.

 ## Data Analysis
 The analysis of the data will be done using R. There will mainly be percentage